mtakai-ngara/sarcov2_immunopathology/README.md

 All source code is in the folder named notebook.
 You will find utility function in the python script 'utility_functions.py' and all the analysis code in the notebook named 'covid_sc_immunopathology.ipynb'.

 #### Data sets
 All datasets are in the directory named 'datasets'.
+Use Scanpy's read_loom function to read into the expression datasets.